Localization theorems in topological Hochschild homology and topological cyclic homology: Introduction

 where $THH(X \on (X-U))$ denotes the $THH$ of the spectral category of perfect complexes on $X$ which are supported on $X-U$.

 For quasi-compact open subschemes $U,V$ with $X=U\cup V$, the squares

 are homotopy cocartesian. \end{thm}

+In the statement, a scheme is \term{semi-separated} \cite[B.7]{ThomasonTrobaugh} when it has a basis of affine open subsets whose intersections are also affine.
+Semi-separated is a slightly stronger condition than \term{quasi-separated} which means that it has a basis of affine open subsets whose intersection is a finite union of affine open subsets.
+If a scheme has an ample family of line bundles then it is semi-separated \cite[B.7]{ThomasonTrobaugh}.

-Geisser and Hesselholt \cite{GeisserHesselholt} proved the second statement for $THH$ of rings and used it to define $THH$ of schemes in terms of Thomason's hypercohomology construction \cite[1.33]{ThomasonEtale}.
+Geisser and Hesselholt \cite{GeisserHesselholt} proved the second statement in Theorem~\ref{inttt} for $THH$ of rings and used it to define $THH$ of quasi-compact quasi-separated schemes in terms of Thomason's hypercohomology construction \cite[1.33]{ThomasonEtale}.
 The relative term $THH(X \on (X-U))$ does not have an intrinsic description in the context of the Geisser-Hesselholt definition of $THH$.
-Instead, it is most naturally described in terms of a construction of $THH$ for \term{spectral categories}, i.e., categories enriched over symmetric spectra, the stable homotopy theory refinement of DG-categories.
+Here we describe it in terms of a construction of $THH$ for \term{spectral categories}, i.e., categories enriched over symmetric spectra, the stable homotopy theory refinement of DG-categories.

-Dundas and McCarthy \cite{DundasMcCarthy} generalized B\"okstedt's construction of $THH$ to spectral categories.
+Dundas and McCarthy \cite{DundasMcCarthy} generalized B\"okstedt's construction of $THH$ to small spectral categories.
 We build on the foundations there and study more general invariance properties; see in particular Theorems~\ref{thmdkequiv} and~\ref{thmthick} below.
 We use these invariance properties to generalize the localization theorem of Keller to the setting of spectral categories.
-Roughly, we show that the $THH$ of a triangulated quotient is the cofiber on $THH$; theorems~\ref{thmgenone} and~\ref{thmgentwo} provide precise statements.
-Although we work in the context of spectral categories, our localization theorem specializes to the setting of DG-categories, as DG-categories may be functorially converted to spectral categories with the same objects and spectral refinements of the Hom complexes; see for example \cite[\S6]{SSMonoidalEq}, \cite[App~A]{DuggerShipleyEnriched}, or Appendix~\ref{appmodel}, among others.
+Roughly, we show that the $THH$ of a triangulated quotient is the cofiber on $THH$; Theorems~\ref{thmgenone} and~\ref{thmgentwo} provide precise statements.
+Although we work in the context of spectral categories, our localization theorem specializes to the setting of DG-categories, as small DG-categories may be functorially converted to small spectral categories with the same objects and spectral refinements of the Hom complexes; see for example \cite[\S6]{SSMonoidalEq} or \cite[App.~A]{DuggerShipleyEnriched}, among others.
 Just as $THH$ of a ring captures much more torsion information than $HH$ of the ring, $THH$ provides a richer invariant of a DG-category than $HH$.
-Using the model theory comparison of spectral categories and DG-categories, we make the following observation at the end of Section~\ref{secthh}.
+Using an appropriate functor from small DG-categories to small spectral categories and DG-categories, we make the following observation at the end of Section~\ref{secthh}.

-\begin{thm} $THH$, $TR$, and $TC$ as defined in Section~\ref{secthh} are functors from the category of small DG-categories and DG-functors to the stable category. \end{thm}
+\begin{thm} The constructions of $THH$, $TR$, and $TC$ as defined in Section~\ref{secthh} are functors from the category of small DG-categories and DG-functors to the stable category. \end{thm}

 We define $THH$ of a scheme in terms of a spectral category refinement $\DSparf$ of the DG-category quotient $\DGparf$ modeling the derived category of perfect complexes.
 In Section~\ref{secappl}, we prove the following consistency theorem that compares this definition to the definition of Geisser-Hesselholt.